monero-project/monero-site/_i18n/pl/resources/moneropedia/bootstrap-node.md

 ---
-layout: moneropedia
 entry: "Bootstrap-node"
-terms: ["bootstrap-node", "bootstrap-nodes"]
+terms: ["bootstrap-node", "bootstrap-nodes", "bootstrap-node", "bootstrap-nodes"]
 summary: "A node to which a daemon connects to give immediate usability to wallets while syncing"
 ---